Shashikantthakur329/keyMapper/README.md

 # keyMapper
-an android app with which we can program our wireless or wired keyboard.
+an android app with which can program wireless or wired keyboard.